lf-/blog/content/posts/tracing-dx-ideas.md

 ID out of the second component of the `traceparent` header you're already sending if you're using the [w3c trace propagator], however, doing that is very arduous and manual.

+If you have trace ID generation code, you can also start emitting trace IDs in other places, such as logs, exception reporting systems, and anywhere else you might want to follow requests through.

 #### How to do it